j-siderius/AI4R_RELBot_experimentalWindows/README.md

 cd AI4R_RELBot

 # 2. Make the helper script executable
-chmod +x human_tracking.sh
+chmod +x assignment1_setup.sh

 # 3. Run the script to build (first run) or attach (subsequent runs):
-./human_tracking.sh   # use in every shell where you want a ROS2 Docker session
+./assignment1_setup.sh  # use in every shell where you want a ROS2 Docker session
 ```

 This script will: